RealizingFutures/RepData_PeerAssessment1/PA1_template.md

 ##
 ##     intersect, setdiff, setequal, union
 ```
-Then I unzip the folder to extract the data.
+Then I unzip the folder to extract the data for analysis.

 ```r